 An Eating Disorder is actually a mental health condition where someone is preoccupied with their body weight, their body shape, what they eat and how much they exercise.

-There are different types of Eating Disorders from
+There are different types of Eating Disorders including (but not limited to):

-- Binge Eating (often eating very large amounts of food and feeling guilty for doing so).
+- Binge Eating Disorder (often eating very large amounts of food and feeling guilty for doing so).

 Please note, people can experience an Eating Disorder at any body size or weight.